eighteyes/tt-rules/manual.md

-Troll Town is a hex based board game of communication, cooperation, competition, creation, destruction and feasting on children.
-TT supports 2-5 players and should have a total playtime of < 1 hour.
-Some manual dexterity is required to play.
-Try a felt tabletop

 # Start Here
 ## Intro
 Welcome to Troll Town, a game of communication, cooperation, competition and feasting on children.
 Some manual dexterity is required to play.